 Suppliers with multiple units at a single location must maintain a consistent representation of the plant with the ISO with respect to aggregation of units for purposes of bidding.
 If an aggregate Bid is to be provided for a group of units and those units are bidding in the RTC, or providing Regulation Service, then the ISO shall model those units as a group for purposes of dispatch, control and security modeling.
 The ISO will provide a single aggregate Base Point Signal and unit control error.
 If, however, the Supplier wishes to dispatch units individually, then it must configure both its bidding and data interfaces accordingly.
 Each Supplier must initially specify the configuration of the plant for purposes of bidding aggregation and must then maintain bidding and data interfaces consistent with that configuration.
 Similar modeling, control and bidding Constraints apply to an LSE that bids Load that is dispatchable by the ISO.

-5.8.1 Collection and Communication of Meteorological Data by Intermittent Power Resources that Depend on Wind as Their Fuel
+5.8.1 Collection and Communication of Energy Forecasting Data by Intermittent Power Resources that Depend on Wind as Their Fuel

-Pursuant to ISO Procedures, Intermittent Power Resources that depend on wind as their fuel shall maintain in good working order equipment to collect wind speed and wind direction data at their site and shall provide the ISO, or its agent, with wind speed and wind direction data in the manner identified by the ISO, provided however this requirement shall not apply any Intermittent Power Resource in commercial operation as of January 1, 2002 with nameplate capacity of 12 MWs or fewer.
+Pursuant to ISO Procedures, Intermittent Power Resources that depend on wind as their fuel shall maintain in good working order equipment to collect wind speed and wind direction data at their site and shall provide the ISO, or its agent, with wind speed, wind direction and maximum available megawatt data in the manner identified by the ISO, provided however this requirement shall not apply to any Intermittent Power Resource in commercial operation as of January 1, 2002 with nameplate capacity of 12 MWs or fewer.
+Maximum available megawatts shall be the sum of the individual nameplate capacities for all turbines that are online and currently capable of producing power (including those turbines that are not producing any power due to low wind speeds); this value should exclude those turbines that are not producing power due to a fault condition or a network communication failure condition or that are offline for service.
 Each Intermittent Power Resource that depends on wind as its fuel shall be responsible for the cost of installing and maintaining such equipment at its site and shall share in funding the ISO’s cost of wind forecasting function pursuant to this Services Tariff.

 The ISO may impose financial sanctions for failure to provide wind speed and wind direction data pursuant to ISO Procedures.